Iran's leader reaches out to U.S., vows to resolve nuclear row

 State Department spokeswoman Jen Psaki qualified those remarks on Tuesday.

-Rouhani's inauguration "presents an opportunity for Iran to act quickly to resolve the international community's deep concerns over their nuclear programme," she said.
+Rouhani's inauguration "presents an opportunity for Iran to act quickly to resolve the international community's deep concerns over their nuclear program," she said.

 But Psaki added, "there are steps they need to take to meet their international obligations and find a peaceful solution to this issue, and the ball is in their court."